All Products

 If an RDS instance runs RDS Basic Edition, the instance stands alone.
 All backup operations are performed on the RDS instance.
 In this case, the performance of the RDS instance decreases during a backup.

-• Can I disable the data backup feature or the log backup feature?
+• Q: Can I disable data backups or log backups?

-• Why is the size of a snapshot backup file significantly larger than the amount of data on my RDS instance?
+• Q: Why is the size of my snapshot backup significantly larger than my data volume?

 Note

-Therefore, the total size of all backup sets that is displayed on the Backup and Restoration page in the ApsaraDB RDS console may be inconsistent with the backup usage.
+Therefore, the total size of all backup sets displayed on the Backup and Restoration page in the console may not match the displayed backup usage.